Not sure how to start making patterns? Do you struggle with the maths of calculating accurate middle (gusset) pieces. This is the tool for you!

 Known Quirks:

-• Linear segments only currently.
-I might look into curved corners and beziers in the future.
+- Linear segments only currently.
+Version 2 has laid the groundwork for beziers and curves in the future.
 For now, just draw lots of points to simulate curves, and move the points if you need to adjust them.
 Your sewing accuracy will be less than the points not being a perfect curve.

 Sewing Instructions